skothdiwala/devopsm/Use-Cases-Updated2.md

 **Main Success Scenario:**

-The user logs into the Population Information System.
+ - The user logs into the Population Information System.

-The user navigates to the Reports section.
+ - The user navigates to the Reports section.

-The user selects “Population Report.”
+ - The user selects “Population Report.”

-**The system prompts the user to select a scope:**
+ - The system prompts the user to select a scope: Continent, region, country.

-Continent

-Region

-Country

-The user selects the desired scope
+ - The user selects the desired scope

-**The system constructs an SQL query to retrieve:**
+ - The system constructs an SQL query to retrieve:

-Total population of the selected scope
+   - Total population of the selected scope

-Population living in cities (urban population) and percentage of total
+   - Population living in cities (urban population) and percentage of total

-Population not living in cities (rural population) and percentage of total
+   - Population not living in cities (rural population) and percentage of total

-The system executes the query and organizes results by the selected scope.
+  - The system executes the query and organizes results by the selected scope.

-**The report is displayed with columns:**
+ - The report is displayed with columns:**

-Name
+   - Name

-Total Population
+   - Total Population

-Population in Cities (% of total)
+   - Population in Cities (% of total)

-Population Not in Cities (% of total)
+   - Population Not in Cities (% of total)

-The user may export the report to CSV, Excel, or PDF.
+ - The user may export the report to CSV, Excel, or PDF.

-The system logs the query and report generation for auditing.
+ - The system logs the query and report generation for auditing.